For all those lost and looking for a plan

 Start networking on Day 1

-It is never too early to start building your internal brand.
-Some key personas to try and meet in your first few weeks are:
+It is never too early to start networking in sales.
+Some key players to try and meet in your first few weeks are:

 - Sales execs